Sandra D. Troutman takes leap of faith, dares to create luxury day spa

 She also is a certified agile project manager and certified information systems security practitioner working within federal and state government spaces.
 In addition to her professional career, she developed a career in fitness and wellness.
 She worked as a group fitness instructor, competed as a body builder, and become an avid marathoner and cyclist.

-Le Bijoux Day Spa LLC is the first, African American woman-owned day spa in Frederick, Md.
+Le Bijoux Day Spa LLC is the first, African American woman-owned day spa in Frederick, Maryland.
 As its founder and CEO, Troutman had the vision to create a serene oasis that combined French Caribbean essence with the tranquil elegance of a luxury day spa and wellness center.
 Her goal is for the Le Bijoux Day Spa LLC to be a premier day spa that is touted for its ambiance and quality customer service, and a pillar of the Frederick business community.

 She answered a few questions for rolling out about her journey: